peradnya/balinese-date-js-lib/README.md

 ## Introduction

-BalineseDate is an open source javascript library to build Balinese Saka Calendar in Web-Page or NodeJS.
+BalineseDate is an open source javascript library to build Balinese Saka Calendar in HTML-page or NodeJS.

 > **Note**: This library is in **Beta Phase**, the API may change without notice.